 Deadlines are strictly enforced.
 Residency applications submitted after the deadlines listed below will not be accepted.
 Only applications post-marked on or before the deadline will be processed.
 Please retain receipts confirming timely mailing of residency applications.
 Please visit the Office of the University Registrar website or write to firstname.lastname@example.org for additional information.

 Upcoming Application Deadlines:

-Applications with all supporting deadlines must be filed by 5:00 pm on the following dates:
+Applications with all supporting documentation and evidence must be received by your office of admissions 5:00 pm on the following dates:

 - Maymester and Summer Session I 2015 – May 27, 2015